ItsMeSamey/dotenv_zig/README.md

 # dotenv
-Load ENV vars from `.env` file.
+Load ENV vars from `.env` file at runtime or comptime.
+As fast as my brain could handle.
-Supports zig `0.14.0`, `0.14.1` and `0.15.1`.
+Tested with `0.15.1`, other versions may work as well.

 This library provides functions for loading environment variables from `.env` files at runtime.
 It supports unquoting and unescaping of string values (including substitutions like `${VAR}`), comments, multiline values, and flexible customization via `ParseOptions`.

-This library provides functions for loading and parsing environment variables from `.env` files at runtime.
+This library provides functions for loading and parsing environment variables from `.env` files both at runtime and at compile time.

 ## Installation